MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/parquet.md

 3. Select **OK**.

-4. If you're connecting to this database for the first time, select the authentication type, input your credentials, and select the level to apply the authentication settings to.
+4. If you're connecting to this data source for the first time, select the authentication type, input your credentials, and select the level to apply the authentication settings to.
 Then select **Connect**.

    :::image type="content" source="./media/parquet/enter-credentials.png" alt-text="Screenshot with the Account key authentication method selected.":::